daywiss/memtable/README.md

     unique:[], //list indexable properties as strings
     filterable:[], //incomplete searchable properties as strings
-    resume:[], //array of table objects to resume from preChange:function(x){ return Promise.resolve(x)}, //this function will get called before memory is changed, and wait for promise to resolve or reject postChange:function(x){return Promise.resolve(x)}, //this function is called after preChange, before onChange, expects a promise to return data.
+    resume:[], //array of table objects to resume from saveAll:false, //save entire object in memory rather than just primary/unique/filterable props.
+Only do if you know objects are small. preChange:function(x){ return Promise.resolve(x)}, //this function will get called before memory is changed, and wait for promise to resolve or reject postChange:function(x){return Promise.resolve(x)}, //this function is called after preChange, before onChange, expects a promise to return data.
 The result will be passed to onChange. onChange:function(x){ return x}, //this function will get called after memory is changed, anything returned from it is ignored